 “If you only knew,” they proclaim, noses turned high, “what went on in the slaughterhouse where that steak you’re eating came from, you wouldn’t be eating it!”

 Suck it up.
 That’s what steak sauce and ketchup are for.
+I don't want animals to suffer any more than the next guy, I just want to eat them.

-Recently, we've discovered long strains of amino acids our bodies need to function properly.
-They're called "pro-teins," and they occur naturally in (surprise!) meat.
-Sure, vegetarians can (and do) supplement their lack of these mysterious amino chains with powders and pills.
+Sure, you can avoid meat and supplement your lack of protein with powders and pills.
 But why?
-How hypocritical of us to prefer something processed and packaged in a lab, when nature has provided us a clean, healthy source of the same essential ingredient.
+How hypocritical of us to consume processed and packaged in a lab, when nature has provided us a clean, healthy source of the same essential ingredient.

 Still other vegetarians feel it’s not our place as the Earth's caretakers to take the lives of other creatures.
 To them, I submit this question: what do you think you're doing when you consume foliage?
 Plants are indeed alive, but nobody whines about the ungodly slaughter of bean sprouts and broccoli.